jsdir/datastored/docs/models.md

 Can be used to extend a model's options.
 Options are extended differently by type:

 - option properties (attributes)
-  - If the option property is not an object (`column`, `softDelete`) are overwritten by the mixin on conflict.
+  - If the option property is not an object (`table`, `softDelete`) are overwritten by the mixin on conflict.
   - If the option property is an object, the objects keys are overwritten on naming conflict.
 - option functions
   - `callbacks` are composed synchronously or asynchronously based on the function name.
 More details about how different callbacks are composed can be found in the [documentation for callbacks](callbacks.md).